Stephen Sondheim

 Stephen Joshua Sondheim (/ˈsɒndhaɪm/; March 22, 1930 – November 26, 2021) was an American composer and lyricist.
-Regarded as one of the most important figures in 20th-century musical theater, he is credited with reinventing the American musical.
-He received numerous accolades, including eight Tony Awards, an Academy Award, eight Grammy Awards, an Olivier Award, and the Pulitzer Prize.
-He was inducted into the American Theater Hall of Fame in 1982, and awarded the Kennedy Center Honor in 1993 and the Presidential Medal of Freedom in 2015.
+Regarded as one of the most important figures in 20th-century theater, he is credited with reinventing the American musical.
+He received numerous accolades, including eight Tony Awards, eight Grammy Awards and five Olivier Awards.
+He was inducted into the American Theater Hall of Fame in 1982 and awarded the Kennedy Center Honor in 1993 and the Presidential Medal of Freedom in 2015.

 Sondheim was mentored at an early age by Oscar Hammerstein II and later frequently collaborated with Harold Prince and James Lapine.
-His Broadway musicals tackle themes that range beyond the genre's traditional subjects, while addressing darker elements of the human experience.
-His music and lyrics are characterized by their complexity, sophistication, and ambivalence.
+His Broadway musicals tackle themes that range beyond the genre's traditional subjects, addressing darker elements of the human experience.
+His music and lyrics are characterized by their complexity, sophistication and ambivalence.

-Sondheim began his career by writing the lyrics for both West Side Story (1957) and Gypsy (1959).
-He transitioned to writing both music and lyrics, including for five works that earned Tony Awards for Best Musical: A Funny Thing Happened on the Way to the Forum (1962), Company (1970), A Little Night Music (1973), Sweeney Todd: The Demon Barber of Fleet Street (1979), and Passion (1994).
-He is also known for Follies (1971), Pacific Overtures (1976), Merrily We Roll Along (1981), Sunday in the Park with George (1984), Into the Woods (1987), and Assassins (1990).
+Sondheim started by writing the lyrics for West Side Story (1957) and Gypsy (1959).
+He transitioned to writing both music and lyrics, including five works that earned the Tony Award for Best Musical: A Funny Thing Happened on the Way to the Forum (1962), Company (1970), A Little Night Music (1973), Sweeney Todd: The Demon Barber of Fleet Street (1979) and Passion (1994).
+He is also known for Follies (1971), Pacific Overtures (1976), Merrily We Roll Along (1981), Into the Woods (1987), and Assassins (1990).
+Sunday in the Park with George (1984) won the Pulitzer Prize for Drama, one of the few musicals so honored.

 Theaters are named after him both on Broadway and in the West End of London.
 He won the Academy Award for Best Original Song for "Sooner or Later" from Dick Tracy (1990).
-Many of his works have been adapted for film, including West Side Story (1961), Gypsy (1962), A Funny Thing Happened on the Way to the Forum (1966), A Little Night Music (1977), Sweeney Todd: The Demon Barber of Fleet Street (2007), Into the Woods (2014), and West Side Story (2021).
-He published three books, including two involving his collected lyrics.
+Many of his works have been adapted for film, including West Side Story (in 1961 and 2021), Gypsy (1962), A Funny Thing Happened on the Way to the Forum (1966), A Little Night Music (1977), Sweeney Todd: The Demon Barber of Fleet Street (2007), and Into the Woods (2014).
+He published two books involving his collected lyrics, starting with Finishing the Hat.